Information, deadlines and resource documents for U.S. trade and tariff actions and the responses by the rest of the

 The watch provisions within the Harmonized Tariff Schedule are among the most challenging due to the multiple breakouts requiring importers to classify and appraise at a component as opposed to a product level.
 In many cases, U.S. Customs and Border Protection has questioned and challenged the entry declarations of unsuspecting watch importers, which can result in liability for years of back duties and even penalties.
 This webinar will examine how to best address CBP’s watch inquiries and audits and to identify opportunities to reduce duty payments.

-Sherri Moslowitz is an auditor for Sandler, Travis & Rosenberg, P.A., resident in the New York office.
+Sherri Moslowitz is an auditor for Sandler, Travis & Rosenberg, P.A., resident in the Miami office.
 She is directly involved with the coordination and conduct of quick response importer audits, risk analysis and survey assessments (RASA), and focused assessment reviews performed by CBP as well as the preparation and submission of prior disclosures.
 She also assists clients in matters involving valuation (e.g., related party transfer pricing issues, entry reconciliation programs, and first sale transactions), classification, foreign-trade zone compliance, duty preferences and free trade agreements, and other customs-related compliance issues.
 She began her career as an auditor with the U.S. Customs Service’s New York Regulatory Audit Division and later served as an assistant controller with a manufacturing and import company.